vnguyenbfb/vnguyenbfb.github.io/_posts/2023-09-02-Countries and Energy Usage Statistics.md

    * 8.Group the top 15 countries into continents and compare those continents by population.

-   * 9.Devide the top 15 countries into 5 bins using % Renewable, which countries are in each group?
+   * 9.Divide the top 15 countries into 5 bins using percent Renewable, which countries are in each group?

 * Findings